tarwn/lessthandot-hugo/blogs/content/posts/2008-06-30-why-bother-with-architecture.md

 ## Sound Familiar ?

 We've all worked on a project with something like this.
 Usually because the system wasn't really 'designed' it just 'happened'.
 Maybe if we spent a little more time designing, and a little less building things would work a little better.
 I bet they had some very talented builders working on this too – but their perspective wasn't to make a solid overall design, it was to simply get on and do what they were tasked with.. sound familiar ?
-How often do users come to a technical forum and ask for a solution to their problem to be faced with answers like “you need to normalise your database” etc, to which they simply retort “that's not part of this project” ?
+How often do users come to a technical forum and ask for a solution to their problem to be faced with answers like "you need to normalise your database" etc, to which they simply retort "that's not part of this project" ?
 Too many, but sadly understandably so.

-A favourite Project Manager quote is “Failing to Plan is Planning to Fail”.
+A favourite Project Manager quote is "Failing to Plan is Planning to Fail".
 And they are generally right – not having a consistent, well thought out and planned design can lead to very complicated and difficult to manage, change or even use software.
 Most architects will have come across solutions or applications that weren't 'designed' and just evolved, and will know just how much of a problem those applications really are.
-This is [Software's Dirty Little Secret][1] – many systems have just “happened” without real thought to the design of the software.
+This is [Software's Dirty Little Secret][1] – many systems have just "happened" without real thought to the design of the software.
 And for that matter, haven't thought about the application as part of a composite solution either – this is actually quite rare, even today with all the SOA hype of the last few years.

 ### The Architect's hand